BoSott/mapping_tool/README.md

 - *input_gpd.json*: Specify parameters for plotting with Pyplot.
 Name and color.
 Name has to be the name of the input file (the same as in the download parameters)

 ## How to run the tool
+The folder to execute this programm has to be the root folder of the repository (mappint_tool)!
 Executing commands without specifying any parameters will use default parameters only.

 ```